-The Real Reason We Want to Retire Early (But Shouldn't)
+The Real Reason People think they Want to Retire Early

 Wanting to feel good is part of human nature.
 But, what makes us happy and why?
 Freedom of choice, free enterprise, free ice cream?
 Actually, an unexpected treat does bring us joy!
 There are also treats we purposely work for, like freedom from, well, work.